-Advising at Virginia Tech is a collaborative process between student and advisor leading to the exchange of information that encourages the individual student to make responsible academic and career decisions.
-Student athletes receive academic advising services from two sources: major advisors and SAASS academic coordinators.
+Advising at Virginia Tech is a collaborative process between student and advisors leading to the exchange of information that encourages the individual student to make responsible academic and career decisions.
+Student athletes receive academic advising services from two sources: academic major advisors and SAASS Academic Counselors.

 Each Virginia Tech student, including all student athletes, is assigned an academic advisor in the department in which he or she has declared a major.
-Major advisors guide students through the requirements for graduation from Virginia Tech.
-Students meet with their major advisor on a regular basis to gain valuable information on course selection and academic requirements.
-Choosing the appropriate courses toward graduation in any of the university’s majors is complex and the major advisor has the expertise to make the process successful for each student.
-Major academic advisors are also helpful in working with Deans if student athletes need to appeal grades, take courses off-campus, process course withdrawal forms, or change majors
+Academic major advisors guide students through the requirements for graduation from Virginia Tech.
+Students meet with their academic major advisor on a regular basis to gain valuable information on course selection and academic requirements.
+Choosing the appropriate courses toward graduation in any of the university’s majors is complex and the academic major advisor has the expertise to make the process successful for each student.
+Academic major advisors are also helpful in working with Deans if student athletes need to appeal grades, take courses off-campus, process course withdrawal forms, or change majors

-Academic Coordinators in the SAASS office advise student athletes on issues of NCAA eligibility requirements and scheduling around athletic events.
-Student athletes should meet with Academic Coordinators on a frequent basis to verify progress toward degree requirements, grade results, and travel/practice implications for courses.
+Academic Counselors in the SAASS office advise student athletes on issues of NCAA eligibility requirements and scheduling around athletic events.
+Student athletes should meet with Academic Counselors on a frequent basis to verify progress toward degree requirements, grade results, and travel/practice implications for courses.

-While both major academic advisors and SAASS Academic Coordinators support student athletes, the ultimate responsibility for knowing requirements and deadlines rests with the student athletes themselves.
+While both academic major advisors and SAASS Academic Counselors support student athletes, the ultimate responsibility for knowing requirements and deadlines rests with the student athletes themselves.